 In addition to classroom learning, Newman University’s diverse campus population allows students to be exposed to a variety of cultures and market needs.
 The knowledge gained from this interaction provides the basis for successful managers in a global economy who possess the skills necessary to secure the continued well-being and growth of the organization.

-Business Studies B.S.
-Online or On-ground
+Bachelor of Business Online or On-ground

 The BBA-Management program of study is much more than an applied liberal arts and sciences degree.
 Newman's program offers students a values-based curriculum that includes the study of business skills and abilities that give the Newman graduate a clear edge in the marketplace and clear perspectives on living a principled life.